Genasys Inc. Schedules Fiscal Second Quarter 2023 Financial Results and Conference Call for May 8, 2023

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- Genasys Inc. (NASDAQ: GNSS), the global leader in unified critical communications systems and solutions that help keep people safe, today announced plans to release financial results for its fiscal second quarter, ended March 31, 2023, after the market close on Monday, May 8, 2023.
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- Genasys Inc. GNSS, the global leader in unified critical communications systems and solutions that help keep people safe, today announced plans to release financial results for its fiscal second quarter, ended March 31, 2023, after the market close on Monday, May 8, 2023.
 A conference call to discuss the fiscal second quarter financial results will be held at 4:30 p.m.
 Eastern Time / 1:30 p.m.
 Pacific Time.

 Conference call details: